-3.4.4 Affordable housing may also be delivered without a registered provider.
-This approach allows privately built affordable homes to come forward in the National Park which have a section 106 legal agreement restricting their occupation to an eligible household, i.e. a household containing somebody who:
+- 3.4.4 Affordable housing may also be delivered without a registered provider.
+This approach allows privately built affordable homes to come forward in the National Park which have a section 106 legal agreement restricting their occupation to an eligible household, that is a household containing somebody who: - is a Local Person;

-- is a Local Person: - is in housing need; and - is unable to afford market house prices in that area. - 3.4.5 Given the range of land and property values, and potential build costs across the National Park, a fixed discount for affordable housing is not appropriate.
-The minimum discount is 20% from open market value, but this should be increased where necessary to ensure the housing is affordable to eligible households. - 3.4.6 In 2017 median earninas for Dartmoor were £22.034.
-Usina a mortgage indicator of 3.5 times earnings a household with two average earners would be able to borrow £154,238.
-Given the need for a minimum 5% deposit this equates to an affordable house price of around £150,000 - £165,000.
-This relies on two average earners and is intended to be a guide that will vary with incomes and lenders' requirements.
-It is considered to be at the upper end of what is currently affordable for a 2 bedroom 4 person house. - 3.4.7 Delivering homes in line with this benchmark may require a varying level of discount, depending on the property's size and location.
-We will therefore discount the open market sale price, having already taken into account the occupancy restriction, by 20% - 40%.
-In accordance with the definition of affordable housing, all private affordable housing will be controlled in perpetuity.
-Where a private affordable house is rented to an eligible household, it should be rented at not less than a 20% discount from the prevailing market rent for the property, or at a greater discount if this is necessary to ensure the rent charged does not exceed the Local Housing Allowance (LHA) for the area, including any additional charges on the property. - 3.4.8 Alongside the discount, careful design can also help to ensure a property is more affordable.
-Private affordable housing will be restricted to 93m in size (gross internal floor area) to support its affordability, this is equivalent to a 3 bedroom 5 person house in national space standards.
+- is in housing need; and - is unable to afford market house prices in that area. - 3.4.5 Given the range of land and property values, and potential build costs across the National Park, a fixed discount for affordable housing is not appropriate.
+The minimum discount is 20%, but this should be increased where necessary to ensure the housing is affordable to eligible households. - 3.4.6 In 2017 median earnings for Dartmoor were £22,034.
+Using a mortgage indicator of 3.5 times earnings a household with two average earners would be able to borrow £154,238.
+Given the need for a minimum 5% deposit this equates to an affordable house price of around £150,000 £165,000.
+This relies on two average earners and is considered to be at the upper end of what is affordable. - 3.4.7 We will therefore discount the sale price of market value of affordable properties, having already taken into account the occupancy restriction, by 20% 40%, in perpetuity.
+Where a private affordable house is rented to an eligible household, it should be rented at not less than a 20% discount from the prevailing market rent for the property, or at a greater discount if this is necessary to ensure the rent charged does not exceed the Local Housing Allowance (LHA) for the area, including any additional charges on the property. - 3.4.8 Private affordable housing will be restricted to 93m2 in size (gross internal floor area) to support its affordability.
 For the successful delivery of affordable housing it is crucial that the land value also reflects its use for affordable housing.
 This will include ensuring the size of the plot and the building's design support its affordability.
-In particular:

-- Garages will not be acceptable, a modest car port may be. - The property should have a modest amount of garden space.
+In particular: - Garages will not be acceptable, a modest car port may be. - The property should have a modest amount of garden space.
 Large gardens or associated land and buildings will not be acceptable. - The finish of the property must be carefully considered.
-Whilst we will seek a high standard of design and build including aspects of sustainable design, a high internal specification is not appropriate for this type of housing, and could make the property unaffordable for an eligible household. - Permitted Development Rights will be removed in order to control extensions and alterations (including loft conversions), preventing the property from becoming less affordable. - 3.4.9 In developments where a proportion of affordable housing is required the development should either provide the number of units required, rounded up to the nearest single property, or may provide a contribution in lieu for any part of a unit required through policy.
+Whilst we will seek a high standard of design and build including aspects of sustainable design, a high internal specification is not appropriate for this type of housing, and could make the property unaffordable for an eligible household. - Permitted Development Rights will be removed in order to control extensions and alterations (including loft conversions), preventing the property from becoming less affordable. - 3.4.9 In some cases the size and specification of the property or its location, may mean that a greater level of discount is required in order to ensure the property is genuinely affordable for an eligible household.
+Otherwise the property may not be considered to be affordable housing. - 3.4.10 In developments where a proportion of affordable housing is required the development should either provide the number of units required, rounded up to the nearest single property, or may provide a contribution in lieu for any part of a unit required through policy.